jmalena/g6-extension-svelte/README.md

 # g6-extension-svelte

-This extension allows you to define G6 nodes using Svelte 5 components.
+A G6 extension that lets you create custom nodes with Svelte components.

 # Installation